devbuddy/devbuddy/README.md

 - [Tasks](docs/Config.md)
 - [Contributing to DevBuddy](docs/CONTRIBUTING.md)

+#### Note: contributors are welcome to join the project! 👩‍💻👨‍💻🤖

+The project is evolving slowly, mostly because DevBuddy covers my current needs.

+I would love to help people implement their languages/environments/tools/dev-flow.

 ## What is this?

 **DevBuddy** is an open-source implementation of an amazing internal tool developed at